hamilton89/FluVaxDES/README.md

 Methods:

-Using the Simpy library and simpy_helpers package in python, we simulate one day at Clinic A and record maximum wait times as a function of the number of patients arriving per hour and the number of nurses working per hour.
-Results indicate how many nurses are needed each hour in order to keep wait times under 30 minutes.
-Then we simulate the peak hour at Clinic A with the current number of nurses (4) and plot the number of patients arrived, balked, and vaccinated over the course of the the hour.
+We use the Simpy library and simpy_helpers package in python to build a Discrete Event Simulation.
+First, we simulate the peak hour at Clinic A with the current number of nurses (4) and plot the number of patients arrived, balked, and vaccinated over the course of the the hour.
+Second, we simulate one day (8 hours) at Clinic A and record maximum wait times as a function of the number of patients arriving per hour and the number of nurses working per hour.

 Assumptions: